TAUFIK2236/flutter-UI-/README.md

 ## About this app

-UI with functional Widget.Tried to make a responsive UI.
+Demo UI with functional Widget.Tried to make a responsive UI.All Image source taken from google.Images used  here for demo purpose

   Others:
 - Used shared_preferences to save all lists and varible.